When creating a new database connection, it's best practice to name the new dbc file with the database name. For example, aeondata.dbc or cc211.dbc.

 - The default application directory for a per-machine install is C:\Program Files (x86)\Aeon\

 - The default application directory for a per-user install is %USERPROFILE%\AppData\Local\Apps\Aeon\Client\

 - Then, it looks for the dbc specified by the current user registry settings– Current User\Software\AtlasSystems\Aeon\LogonSettingsPath

 - Note- This location is set by assigning a "Current User" default in the SAM

 - Next, it looks for the dbc specified by the local machine registry settings – Local Machine\Software\AtlasSystems\Aeon\LogonSettingsPath

 - Note- This location is set by assigning a "Local Machine" default in the SAM

 - Finally, the SAM checks the legacy install paths– C:\Aeon\Logon.dbc

 Even if you create a new logon.dbc file and set it as default, it will not become the new priority.
 This is why we suggest an alternative naming system.
 If you were to name a new dbc file logon.dbc and place it in the same directory as another logon.dbc file, you will override any defaults set in the SAM.
 This adversely impacts the specific application based upon which directory the file resides in.
-For example, if you were to place the file in C:\Program Files(x86)\Aeon it would affect the Client because that is the Client directory; however, it would have no impact on the Billing Manager since that application is in another directory.
+For example, if you were to place the file in C:\Program Files(x86)\Aeon it would affect the Client because that is the Client directory; however, it would have no impact on the Customization Manager if that application is in another directory.